SadFacedBunny/SadFacedBunny/README.md

-- 👋 Hi, I’m @SadFacedBunny a DevOps Engineer, who is motivated and open to new experiences
+- 👋 Hi, I’m @SadFacedBunny a Software Engineer, who is motivated and open to new experiences
 - 👀 I’m interested in:
-    - DevOps
-        - CI/CD (TravisCI/Jenkins)
-        - Ansible
-        - Python
-        - Docker
     - Software Development
         - Web
           - Ruby on Rails
-    - Startups
+        - etc.
-    - Networking Opportunities
+          - Python, Mircopython
+    - Problem Solving at Scale
+    - Task Automation (using Scripts to make my life easier)
 - 🌱 I’m currently learning
-    - DevOps
-        - CI/CD (TravisCI/Jenkins)
-        - Ansible
-        - Docker
-        - Kubernetes
-        - Cloud (aws/gcp)
     - Software Development
         - Web
           - Nodejs
-          - Java
+          - expressjs
           - JavaScript
-        - CI/CD
-          - Github
-          - Travis CI
-          - DOcker
 - 💞️ I’m looking to collaborate on:
+    - Startup Projects
-    - smaller projects
+        - Environmental Projects
+        - Data Collection / Analytics
     - Projects where i can make an impact
-    - Projects that would teach me something new
 - 📫 How to reach me: